-- 1. To begin preparation of multi-annual national budget estimates spanning seven years, and thus mirroring the financial programming exercise of the European Union, to be conceived on a sliding scale and revisable every year, in order to ensure the continuous, uninterrupted funding of sustainable development objectives in conformity with the obligations undertaken by Romania as a Member State of the European Union and with the Romanian national interest. - 2.
-To establish, as a component of the Romanian Government, a specialized institution (possibly in the form of a National Institute for Strategic Planning) for the elaboration of, and follow-up on the implementation of economic and social development strategies of Romania in conjunction with the support capacity of the natural capital in the medium and long run, and for the coordination of inter-dependent sectoral programmes to ensure the coherence of government programmes and of those receiving EU financing.
+1. To begin preparation of multi-annual national budgets spanning seven years, and thus mirroring the financial programming exercise of the European Union, to be conceived on a sliding scale and revisable every year, in order to ensure the continuous, uninterrupted funding of sustainable development objectives in conformity with the obligations undertaken by Romania as a Member State of the European Union and with the Romanian national interest.

-- 3. To create a Ministry of Energy and Resources (possibly following the restructuring of the Ministry of Economy and Finance) and to re-examine the functioning of the relevant regulatory mechanisms and specialised agencies in a transparent manner according to EU policies and practice. - 3.
+- 2. To establish, as a component of the Romanian Government, a specialized institution (possibly in the form of a National Institute for Strategic Planning) for the elaboration of, and follow-up on the implementation of economic and social development strategies of Romania in conjunction with the support capacity of the natural capital in the medium and long run, and for the coordination of inter-dependent sectoral programmes to ensure the coherence of government programmes and of those receiving EU financing. - 3.
+To create a Ministry of Energy and Resources (possibly following the restructuring of the Ministry of Economy and Finance) and to re-examine the functioning of regulatory mechanisms and specialised agencies, including the setting up of an independent office for the transparent monitoring and oversight of the energy market in conformity with EU policies and practice. - 3.
 To undertake as a priority the preparation of a pro-active medium-to-long term strategy regarding demographic changes and migration as points of reference for a realistic review of national and sectoral programmes, and for the adjustment of strategies on human resource development, education and training, and public health.